Elementary School Teachers: Job Requirements, Duties and Career Info

 Most elementary school teachers are in charge of a single classroom of students who are all in the same grade.
 Accordingly, elementary school teachers typically instruct students in a variety of subjects, from language arts to social studies.
 While they still deliver formal lessons, elementary school teachers often use games, crafts and other entertaining activities to help students learn material.

 Elementary school teachers are often required to know how to encourage and communicate well with young children in order to help them develop in their earliest academic years.
 Since school children learn intellectually and behaviorally at their own pace, a high level of patience is needed for the job.
 Teachers may be required to communicate with parents on a regular basis.
 This may include phoning parents about specific issues or giving progress updates through report cards.

-The U.S. Bureau of Labor Statistics (BLS) expects a large number of elementary school teachers to retire in the years 2012-2022 (www.bls.gov).
-Therefore, the BLS anticipates employment of kindergarten and elementary school teachers to grow 12% between 2012 and 2022.
+The U.S. Bureau of Labor Statistics (BLS) expects growth in student population in the years 2014-2024 (www.bls.gov).
+Therefore, the BLS anticipates employment of kindergarten and elementary school teachers to grow 6% between 2014 and 2024.
 Aspiring teachers willing to relocate to high-need rural or urban areas will have the best job prospects.

 As of May 2015, median annual earnings of kindergarten and elementary school teachers were $54,890 as reported by the BLS.
 The highest-earning ten percent earned salaries exceeding $85,550.
 Since most school districts use a salary ladder, the salary of an elementary school teacher tends to increase each year.
 School districts may pay teachers who have earned credits beyond a bachelor's degree, such as completing a 1-year professional development program or a master's degree, higher salaries.